Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Luxury Getaway House: Monte Vista Luxury Mountain Escape

 This elevated Airbnb is situated on 33 private acres and boasts three beautifully designed bedrooms, 2.5 baths, a fully furnished kitchen, and a living room with a unique glass garage door that opens up to panoramic mountain views.
-There’s also a grill, outdoor seating area, hiking trail, pickleball/basketball/volleyball/tennis court, hot tub, fire pit, and an eco-friendly driving tee right on-site.
+There’s also a grill, an outdoor seating area, a hiking trail, a pickleball/basketball/volleyball/tennis court, a hot tub, a fire pit, and an eco-friendly driving tee right on-site.
 If you’re looking for a secluded, upscale experience, this stay is for you!
 Take a mini-tour featuring our experience at the property here.

 Day 1: An Elevated Evening in the Eastern Panhandle